syncthing/syncthing/protocol/PROTOCOL.md

 The Pong message is sent in response to a Ping.
 The Pong message has no contents, but copies the Message ID from the Ping.

-### Index Update (Type = 6)

-This message has exactly the same structure as the Index message.
-However instead of replacing the contents of the repository in the model, the Index Update merely amends it with new or updated file information.
-Any files not mentioned in an Index Update are left unchanged.

 Sharing Modes
 -------------